MastodonC/spruce-leaf/README.md

 spruce-leaf
 ===========

-Spruce-leaf is a visualization grammar, a declarative format for creating interactive leaflet maps.
+Spruce-leaf is a visualization grammar - a declarative format for creating interactive leaflet maps.
-With Spruce-leaf you can describe the visualisation in JSON format: merge geojson with CSV file, colour the features, add legend and info box.
+With spruce-leaf you can describe the visualisation in JSON format: merge geojson with CSV file, colour the features, add legend and info box.

 ## Using the library